domRiddle/ASF/Compilation.md

 If you're using Linux/OS X, you can instead use `cc.sh` script which will do the same, in a bit more complex manner.

 If compilation ended successfully, you can find your ASF in `source` flavour in `out/generic` directory.
-This is the same as official `generic` ASF build, but it has forced `UpdateChannel` and `UpdatePeriod` of `0`.
+This is the same as official `generic` ASF build, but it has forced `UpdateChannel` and `UpdatePeriod` of `0`, which is appropriate for self-builds.

 ### OS-specific